wso2/docs-apk/en/docs/setup/analytics/configure-analytics-for-choreo-insights.md

 1. After setting up the enforcer, invoke a few requests (success and failure) for a deployed API.

-2. Go to [Choreo Insights](https://console.choreo.dev/insights) and select the correct environment to view the analytics data.
+2. Go to <a href="https://console.choreo.dev/insights" target="_blank">Choreo Insights</a> and select the correct environment to view the analytics data.

 Following are some of the graphs generated in the Choreo Insights.